renaissance2005/DDS-AI-Challenge-Project/README.md

    - A streamlit command is used to call the file chktechspec.py (streamlit run chktechspec.py).
    - User can download the processed file in the standard name of 'Updated-Sample-TenderDoc.xlsx'.

-4. **`evaluation.py`**:
-   - Provides evaluation logic to compare generated responses to expected responses.
-   - Rates responses for accuracy and completeness.

 ## 🚀 How to Run the Application

 1. **Clone the repository**: